Why and how to make a DIY Insect Hotel to encourage beneficial insects and bees to visit your backyard.

 As organic gardeners, we are firm believers and ‘encouragers’ of beneficial insects.
 We’ve seen firsthand what parasitic wasps can do to those nasty Tomato Horn Worms and how quickly a few ladybugs can decimate a horde of aphids.
 We welcome any and all bees to our humble garden and put out the welcome sign in the form of Bee Balm, Zinnia, Lavender and Dill.

-To that end, we are always looking for more ways to encourage those friendly bugs to make our home their home and this Insect Hotel is just another way to induce them.
+To that end, we are always looking for more ways to encourage those friendly bugs to make our home their home and this wooden insect house is just another way to induce them.

-While a little more expensive, we used cedar because of it’s weather resistant properties.
+While a little more expensive, we used cedar for our DIY Insect Hotel because of its weather resistant properties.
 We didn’t want to use pressure treated wood given the chemicals involved in that process.